Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 5. In the section called 'Github Pages' where it says 'Source', the main branch was selected (the default branch).
 6. 'Save ' was clicked to display the URL of the website.

-(There is often a delay of up to 20 minutes before the website becomes available.)
 The address of this website is https://sanson0.github.io/tennis_club/
 ### Making changes to the website
 Whenever new changes to the code are made in Gitpod (within the main branch), and these changes are saved, and commands git add, git commit and git push are used,